 Tip # 5: Assemble According to Instructions

-Roll your AlumiTubs into its desired spot.
-Unpack the cedar slats, stainless steel bands and other components.
-Install the tub using our instructions in your owner's manual.
+When your AlumiTub arrives, be ready for your first soak!
+Roll your AlumiTubs into its desired spot, unpack the cedar slats, stainless steel bands and other components.
+Install the tub using our instructions in your owner's manual, and watch this video to see how.
 Fit the chimney into its sleeve and on top of the stove.
-Check your connections to make sure the fit is snug and secure.
-Put the stove lid on top of the stove and hang your thermometer from the protective cedar fence.
+Put the stove lid on top of the firebox and hang your thermometer from the protective cedar fence.

-Follow AlumiTubs on social media and don't forget to tag us in all your dreamy, envy-inducing hot tub photos.
+Follow AlumiTubs on social media @alumitubs, and don't forget to tag us #alumitubs in all your dreamy, envy-inducing hot tub photos.